xylix/tiralabra-syksy-2021/dokumentit/maarittely.md

 The goal for the project is to first read through and mostly understand the zstandard specification, and then re-implement meaningful parts of zstandard in Python.
 (Re-implementing the entire project would be too large in scope, but I also can not yet say which parts are the most important ones.
 It will be specified when the information is found.)

+Other algorithms that are highly relevant in zstandard's implementation include FSE (Finite State Entropy)

 ## The problem to solve